Quick answer

 AI social media posts for contractors are only useful when they start from real work.
 A generic caption about “quality service you can trust” is invisible.
 A photo of a finished panel upgrade, clean yard install, or repaired roof with a plain explanation builds trust.

 Use AI to save time.
 Do not use it to fake personality.
+The goal is not content volume.
+The goal is local proof that sends homeowners to a trustworthy profile, website, booking link, or follow-up path.

 Quick answer